Albany, Georgia: 1940 tornado gallery

 In 1967, the Air Force closed all its operations at the base, which was transferred to the U.S. Navy and renamed Naval Air Station Albany.
 NAS Albany was used as the shore base of nearly all the Navy's RA-5C Vigilante twin-jet, carrier-based reconnaissance aircraft.
 In 1974, the base was closed and the property was returned to the city.

 In 1979, the Miller Brewing Company purchased part of the old naval base's property to build a new brewery.

 The decline in military bases and railroad restructuring nationwide both led to job losses in the Albany area.
 Much of the remaining white population moved to suburbs and newer housing out of the city, which became majority African American in the 1970s.
 Struggling with a poor economy, in 1988 Albany made national headlines as the "Murder Capital of America", with the highest murder rate per capita in the United States.
 Other cities have since taken that title.

 Some late twentieth-century floods have been extreme.
 In 1994, a severe flood was caused by rainfall from Tropical Storm Alberto; it killed 14 people and displaced 22,000.
 The state supported a $150 million renovation of the Albany State University campus to repair storm damage and complete upgrades.
 New housing was built on the south side of town to replace what had been destroyed.
 In 1998, the Flint River crested at 35 ft above its bed and flooded parts of the city.

 Because of such flooding, the city has decided against redeveloping areas along the riverfront floodplain for commercial or residential purposes.
 This area is being improved for other uses, with a riverfront walkway and a new aquarium built over a tributary creek.

 On January 2 and 22, 2017, violent tornadoes passed through the area, claiming several lives and destroying mobile home parks in the process.
+One of those tornadoes was a large EF3 tornado that struck the south side of town, killing 5 people.
 On October 10, 2018 Hurricane Michael, the first major hurricane (Category 3+) to directly impact Georgia since the 1890s, plowed through South Georgia leaving widespread devastation in its path.